 If you need to convert between American and European mattress sizes, there are some simple steps you can follow in order to do so.

 First, you will need to determine the size of your bed and the measurement system in which it is measured (i.e., inches or centimeters).

 You can then use a size conversion chart to convert a mattress size into the desired measurement system.
 A conversion chart will indicate the length and width of bed sizes in either inches or centimeters.
 There is an abundance of conversion charts freely available on the internet, so finding one should not pose much of a challenge.
 When considering several different mattresses, it is best to convert the sizes of all mattresses you are considering into a single measurement system.

 The last step is to compare the resulting measurements.
-Generally speaking, there are some European mattress sizes that share similar dimensions as the American equivalent, although they are rough equivalents and should not considered an exact match.
+Generally speaking, there are some European mattress sizes that share similar dimensions as the American equivalent, although they are rough equivalents and should not considered an exact not be considered an exact match.
 To make things a little easier for you, we have done some of the work by comparing some of the most common U.S. mattress sizes to their European counterparts below.
 Keep reading to learn more!

 Full Size Beds and European Mattress Sizes